yasserounaha/ALXCapstone/django_blog/README.md

 The comment system allows users to interact with blog posts by adding, editing, and deleting comments.
 Authenticated users can post comments on a blog post, and only the comment author can edit or delete their own comments.
 The views are integrated directly on the blog post detail page for a seamless user experience.

 Permissions ensure that only authorized actions are performed, and intuitive URLs make navigating through comment operations straightforward.
+### Tagging and Search Features
+Adding Tags to Posts
+Create/Edit a Post:

+When creating or editing a post, you'll find a section for tags.
+Use the checkbox options to select existing tags or create new ones.
+Save the Post:

+After selecting or creating tags, save the post to apply the tags.
+Searching for Posts
+Using the Search Bar:

+On the blog's main page or search page, enter keywords into the search bar.
+You can search by post title, content, or tags.
+Viewing Search Results:

+Results matching your query will be displayed.
+Click on a post title to view the full content.
+Viewing Posts by Tag
+Tag Links:
+On each post, tags are displayed as clickable links.
+Click on a tag to see all posts associated with that tag.